umrover/mrover-esw/docs/info/build.md

 - `arm-none-eabi-gcc` resolves inside STM32CubeCLT rather than the fallback toolchain, and that its version matches the one CI builds with.
-A fallback that has quietly taken over means CubeCLT's `PATH` entry has gone stale — usually after a CubeCLT upgrade.
+A fallback that has quietly taken over means CubeCLT's `PATH` entry has gone stale, usually after a CubeCLT upgrade.
 - Every directory named in `/etc/profile.d/mrover-esw.sh` still exists, **and** is actually on the `PATH` of the shell you ran `doctor.sh` from.
-The second half catches the common case of a shell that predates the profile — see the note in [STM32Cube\*](../getting-started/stm32cube/index.md#downloading-and-installing-the-cube-tools-linux) for why zsh makes that easy to hit.
+The second half catches the common case of a shell that predates the profile.
+See the note in [STM32Cube\*](../getting-started/stm32cube/index.md#downloading-and-installing-the-cube-tools-linux) for why zsh makes that easy to hit.
 - No leftover hand-written `/etc/profile.d` snippet from the old manual setup is competing with it for `PATH` precedence.
 (ST's own `cubeclt-bin-path_*.sh`, installed by the CubeCLT package, is expected and ignored.)
-- VS Code is installed and every extension in `.vscode/extensions.json` is present.
+- VS Code is installed and every extension in the playbook's `vscode_extensions` list is present.
-- The launcher entries exist and still point at binaries that are there — an upgrade that relocates an install shows up here.
+- The launcher entries exist and still point at binaries that are there.
+An upgrade that relocates an install shows up here.
 STM32CubeIDE is reported when installed and reported as skipped when not, without counting as a warning.
 - The `lib/stm32g4/STM32CubeG4` submodule is initialized.